Maid or Matron of Honor? What’s the Difference?

 If you decide you want your bridesmaids standing behind you at the altar, there’s no precedent as to whether the Maid or Matron of honor should stand closer to the bride.

-If you’ve decided to have more than one Honor Attendant, and you’re worried this could cause friction, consider having the bridesmaids seated throughout the ceremony instead.
+If you’ve decided to have more than one Honor Attendant, and you’re worried this could cause friction, consider having the bridesmaids seated throughout the wedding ceremony instead.

 You can easily reserve them front row seats!